Phase transitions induced by standard and predetermined measurements in transmon arrays: Trajectory-averaged observables for replicas

 and its Hermitian conjugate $(\hat{H}^M)^\dagger$

-where the subscript is an index for the basis' number, the eigenenergies are the same for both cases (i.e.~$E_m=\tilde{E}_m^*=\tilde{E}_m$) and $i_\ell, j_\ell, k_\ell, l_\ell,m_\ell, n_\ell, p_\ell, q_\ell=0,1$.
+where the subscript is an index for the basis' number, the eigenenergies are the same for both cases (i.e.~$E_m=\varepsilon_m^*=\varepsilon_m$) and $i_\ell, j_\ell, k_\ell, l_\ell,m_\ell, n_\ell, p_\ell, q_\ell=0,1$.
 Once we have the full bi-orthogonal unperturbed basis, we use perturbation theory up to second order (as we did for the simple example of the non-physical measurement) to compute the different quantities for half of the original system; using the same recipe, we can generalize the bi-orthogonal basis for a general system size $L$, such that

-where $\lambda=\overline{J}/\Gamma$.
+where $\lambda=J/\Gamma$.
 Although not shown in the previous subsection, we obtain the same results as in the non-physical projective measurement.
-As we will discuss later, this is not expected to hold to the fourth order or higher, where the non-conservation in the total boson number will presumably have an effect on the statistics.
+As we will discuss later, this is not expected to hold to the fourth order or higher, where the non-conservation in the total boson number will presumably affect the statistics.
 Interestingly, up to the second order in $\lambda$, the average total number of bosons~\eqref{case10_gen_Ntotal} is constant even using a non-conserving measurement.